turingschool/mod-0-project-fe/section2/README.md

 When you learned about Booleans in Section 1, you briefly read about and practiced using some comparison operators.

-The conditional operators we touched on earlier are critical in the set up of if statements.
+The conditional operators we touched on earlier are critical in the setup of if statements.
 Conditional statements (conditions) evaluate to `true` or `false`.
 The most common operators used for conditions are comparison operators:

 * `===` (strictly equal)
 * `!==` (not equal)